Event Planning & Permits

-Park amenities: Each park site offers an unique setting for your event.
-Site capacity, utilities and amenities vary from site to site.
+Park Amenities: Each park site offers a unique setting for your event.
+Site capacity, utilities, and amenities vary from site to site.
 You can find more information on site amenities online through Cogran.

-Event requirements: The City may have additional requirements for any event open to the public, whether on City or private property, that may have a potential significant impact to a site, vehicular and pedestrian access and/or are for large scale commercial use.
+Event Requirements: The City may have additional requirements for any event open to the public, whether on City or private property, that may have a potentially significant impact to a site, vehicular and pedestrian access, and/or are for large-scale commercial use.
 These may include items such as additional trash and recycling bins, signage, promotional materials, security, traffic control, portable restrooms, street barricades, first aid, etc.

-Street Barricades & Road Signage: Depending on the size, type and location of the event, street barricades and street signage may be required.
+Street Barricades and Road Signage: Depending on the size, type, and location of the event, street barricades, and street signage may be required.
 If required, the City shall make arrangements for the delivery and pick-up of these items.

-Traffic control: For large events or events that require use of streets, certified flaggers may be required for event traffic control at intersections and cross walks.
+Traffic Control: For large events or events that require the use of streets, certified flaggers may be required for event traffic control at intersections and crosswalks.
 The City will determine what type of traffic control will be required.
 The renter, at their own expense, is responsible to secure certified flaggers if required.

 First Aid: Depending on the size and type of event, a first aid station and/or EMT may be required at renters' expense.

-Tents & Canopies: Tents or canopies are allowed at some park locations.
+Tents and Canopies: Tents or canopies are allowed at some park locations.
 Tents used for food vendors are subject to the rules, regulations and inspection by the Department of Health

 Parking: Vehicle access and general parking at most park sites is limited.
 All parking lots are public parking lots and cannot be reserved for a private function.
 All group users are advised and encouraged to car pool to the event and/or shuttle their participants from an authorized pre-arranged location.